echocrow/hide-macos-dock-items/README.md

 The following steps (should) allow you to hide the _Finder_ and/or _Trash_ items from your macOS Dock.

-The following steps and scripts were successfully tested on macOS Catalina v10.15.6.
+These instructions and scripts were successfully tested on macOS Catalina v10.15.
 Your milage may vary.

 ## Instructions